MooersLab/MooersLab/README.md

 I programmed a text replacement called a new paragraph to introduce breaks between paragraphs because the Whisper software does not automatically identify these breaks.
 I am using Python to make my text replacement software.
 I use this to add commands like the one above and to replace frequently misinterpreted words.
-The approach I am taking with this software is a little more cumbersome than the very easy approach taken by Voice In Plus.
+The approach I am taking with this software is a little more cumbersome than the straightforward approach taken by Voice In Plus.

-In addition, I reformat the text such that each sentence is written on its own line.
+In addition, I reformat the text such that each sentence is written on its line.
 This format eases the subsequent deletion of lines containing rubbish.
-You can advance to the next line with the down arrow key in most text editors.
+You can advance to the following line with the down arrow key in most text editors.
 If the current line is one to be deleted, you enter control k.

 I have used the dictated text transcribed by Whisper to a lesser extent.